project-satisfy/satisfy/README.md

 Satisfy provides:

 * a Web UI: A CRUD to your manage satis configuration file
-* a simple security layer with Google Open ID
+* a simple security layer with Google Open ID or a login form
 * Satis itself

 Satisfy ease your satis configuration management.
 It provides simple web UI over Satis to avoid a hand-editing of the satis.json configuration file.
 All repositories from a composer.lock file can also be imported via upload.
 It's secured with google open ID  and you can apply an google apps organization constraint (check `app/config.php.dist`).